Search Results Within Category "Kidney & Urinary System"

 • Patient must have defined IMDC risk categorization of either favorable, intermediate or poor based on clinical variables of increased risk (below). * No risk factors (0) = favorable risk * 1-2 risk factors = intermediate risk * ≥ 3 risk factors = poor risk NOTE: Patients with all IMDC risk factors are eligible, but will be stratified according to IMDC risk, and initial analysis will be based on the IMDC intermediate and poor risk patients.
 IMDC Risks: * KPS less than 80% * Less than 1 year from diagnosis including original localized disease to randomization(if applicable) * Hemoglobin less than the lower limit of normal * Corrected calcium concentration greater than 10 mg/dL * ANC greater than the ULN * Platelet count greater than the ULN

-• Patient must have either a formalin-fixed, paraffin-embedded (FFPE) tissue block or unstained tumor tissue sections, obtained from a metastatic lesion, preferably within 3 months or no more than 12 months with an associated pathology report.
+• Patient must have either a formalin-fixed, paraffin-embedded (FFPE) tissue block or at least 10 (preferably 20) unstained tumor tissue sections, obtained from a metastatic lesion, preferably within 3 months or no more than 12 months with an associated pathology report.
 This tissue must be identified prior to registration.
 Confirmation of sufficient archival tissue must be obtained after informed consent and the tissue must be shipped to the appropriate lab by end of Cycle 2.
 Biopsies should be excisional, incisional, or core needle.
 Fine needle aspiration is unacceptable for submission.
 Biopsies of bone lesions that do not have a soft tissue component are also unacceptable for submission.
 This sample is required to be eligible for the trial.
 If a patient is having a standard of care biopsy, part of that sample may be utilized for eligibility.

 • Demonstrate adequate organ function as defined below; all screening labs to be obtained within 28 days prior to registration. * Hematological * White blood cell (WBC) ≥ 2,000/uL * Absolute Neutrophil Count (ANC) ≥ 1,000/uL; without growth factor support * Hemoglobin (Hgb) ≥ 8.0 g/dL; ≥ 7 days without PRBC transfusion. * Platelets ≥ 75,000/uL; without platelet transfusion * Renal * Calculated creatinine clearance (CrCl)1 ≥ 40 mL/min * Hepatic * Total Bilirubin ≤ 1.5 × upper limit of normal (ULN) \*EXCEPT participants with Gilbert Syndrome who must have a Total Bilirubin level of \< 3.0 x ULN * Aspartate aminotransferase (AST) ≤ 3.0 × ULN * Alanine aminotransferase (ALT) ≤ 3.0 × ULN